baomidou/mybatis-plus-doc/src/content/docs/en/guides/mybatis-x.md

 ---
-title: Mybatis X Plugin
+title: MyBatis X Plugin
 sidebar:
   order: 20
 ---

-MybatisX is a rapid development plugin designed specifically for IntelliJ IDEA, aimed at enhancing development efficiency for MyBatis and MyBatis-Plus frameworks.
+MyBatisX is a rapid development plugin designed specifically for IntelliJ IDEA, aimed at enhancing development efficiency with the MyBatis and MyBatis-Plus frameworks.

 ### Installation Guide

 1. Open IntelliJ IDEA.
-2. Navigate to `File -> Settings -> Plugins -> Browse Repositories`.
+2. Go to `File -> Settings -> Plugins -> Browse Repositories`.
 3. Enter `mybatisx` in the search box.
-4. Locate the MybatisX plugin and click Install.
+4. Find the MyBatisX plugin and click Install.

 :::note[Support the Developers]

-If you find the MybatisX plugin helpful, please give it a [five-star rating](https://plugins.jetbrains.com/plugin/10119-mybatisx) on the plugin page to support continuous improvements by the developers.
+If you find the MyBatisX plugin helpful, please give it a [five-star rating](https://plugins.jetbrains.com/plugin/10119-mybatisx) on the plugin page to support the developers' continuous improvement efforts.

-Contributions to the MybatisX plugin are also welcome.
-Source code repository: [MybatisX Source Code](https://gitee.com/baomidou/MybatisX)
+Contributions to the MyBatisX plugin are also welcome.
+Source code repository: [MyBatisX Source Code](https://gitee.com/baomidou/MybatisX)

 :::